All Episodes

 That has to be taught.

-And it is being taught, and sadly, it's being learned.
+And sadly, it's being learned.

 And it's been inculcated at some of the highest levels of journalism and politics and the media.

-Trying to understand all of this fear.
+Sometimes it drives me literally nuts trying to understand all of this fear.

 Anyway, I better get to the phones because if I don't, I won't.